Bernie Sanders Wants Walmart To Join Amazon In $15 Minimum Wage

-Sen. Bernie Sanders (I-Vermont) is on a mission: to raise the minimum wage for workers at retail stores across America.
+Sen. Bernie Sanders (I-Vermont) is on a mission to raise the minimum wage for workers at retail stores across America.

 Sanders previously led criticism of online shopping retailer Amazon for its failure to pay its workers a living wage, according to reporting from the Verge.
 Through criticism from Sanders and others, the company eventually decided to change its pay structure, offering all minimum wage employees at least $15 per hour for the work they performed.